code-jorge/netlify-sites/sleepy-cat/README.md

 ## sleepy-cat

-It's just an adorable cat sleeping in a japanese Torii gate.
+It's just an adorable couple of cats sleeping next to each other.

 Image optimization is heavy on this one, we are using the power of **Netlify Images** to optimize the image depending on the situation.